openfisca/openfisca-doc/source/key-concepts/input_data.md

   You can use OpenFisca with two kind of input information:
   - either *test case*: you simulate the legislation for one standard situation
-  - or *data*: you give a whole population (survey with aggregated data for example) on which you want to apply the legislation.
+  - or *data*: you give a whole population (survey with aggregated data or csv files for example) on which you want to apply the legislation.

 ### Scenario